pkgcore/pkgcore/dev-notes/eapi.rst

 - allowed USE conditional configurations; new metadata key, extend depset syntax to include xor, represent allowed configurations.
 - use groups (kill use_expand off)
 - true incremental stacking support for metadata keys between eclasses/ebuilds; RESTRICT=-strip for example in the ebuild.
+- potentially add '<>dev-util/diffball-1.0' support; would require supporting tildes also; to head off the "but blockers exist", blockers are statements of "I will not work with any matches to this in the graph, get rid of them", not "I'll work with this range" which <> is.